Association for Intercollegiate Athletics for Women

-The Association for Intercollegiate Athletics for Women (AIAW) was a college athletics organization in the United States, founded in 1971 to govern women's college competitions in the country and to administer national championships (see AIAW Champions).
+The Association for Intercollegiate Athletics for Women (AIAW) was a college athletics organization in the United States, founded in 1971 to govern women's college competitions in the country and to administer national championships (see Association for Intercollegiate Athletics for Women championships).
 It evolved out of the "Commission on Intercollegiate Athletics for Women" (CIAW), founded in 1967.
 The association was one of the biggest advancements for women's athletics on the collegiate level.
 Throughout the 1970s, the AIAW grew rapidly in membership and influence, in parallel with the national growth of women's sports following the enactment of Title IX.

 The AIAW functioned in the equivalent role for college women's programs that the National Collegiate Athletic Association (NCAA) had been doing for men's programs.
 Owing to its own success, the AIAW was in a vulnerable position that precipitated conflicts with the NCAA in the early 1980s.
 Following a one-year overlap in which both organizations staged women's championships, the AIAW discontinued operation, and most member schools continued their women's athletics programs under the governance of the NCAA.